Feyerabend/cc/ch06/sec6.4.2/README.md

 *This is Code as Text*

 Code is:
-- Written for humans first, machines second
+- Written for *humans* first, machines second
-- Interpreted, not just executed
+- *Interpreted*, not just executed
-- Embedded in context (history, conventions, audience)
+- Embedded in *context* (history, conventions, audience)

 Literary critique examines:
 - Structure